lincolnChoy/Chat-Time-Front-end/README.md

 Currently uses the back-end of the Interngrate website for faster prototyping.
 Uses the React framework.
 API-server for this website can be found [here.](https://github.com/lincolnChoy/Chat-Time-API)
+Website may feel slow sometimes as the back-end server is deployed with a free plan.

 Middleware :
 .Redux
 .Redux logger